-The ABAC responsible alcohol marketing code exists to ensure that alcohol advertising does not conflict with, or detract from, responsible and moderated merchandising and use of alcohol.
-It also works to discourage underage drinking.
+The ABAC responsible alcohol marketing code exists to ensure that alcohol is marketed in a responsible way and to adults.

-Under the code, advertisements for alcohol beverages must:
+Under the code, marketing and packaging for alcoholic beverages must not:

-- not have a strong or evident appeal to children or adolescents
+- have strong or evident appeal to minors

-- not suggest that the consumption or presence of alcohol beverages may create or contribute to a significant change in mood or environment
+- suggest that the consumption or presence of alcoholic beverages may create or contribute to a significant change in mood, environment or the achievement of success

 Happy hours and drink promotions